The World of Apples: Reception

+“The volume contains some very fine stories, particularly ‘The Fourth Alarm’, ‘Percy’, ‘Artemis, the Honest Well Digger and ‘The World of Apples.’
+However, none of them is better than the masterpieces which have already been singled out from his earlier volumes.
+Some are more effectively structured than others, and they differ greatly from one another in subject and style.
+No particular theme seems to connect a significant number of themes in the collection…as a whole, the volume defies classification and easy analysis, for the stories make a variety of demands on the reader. - Literary critic Lynne Waldeland in John Cheever (1979).

 The World of Apples received outstanding reviews upon its release, and according to biographer Blake Bailey "some of the best reviews of Cheever's career."

 Literary critic Lynne Waldeland reports that Larry Woiwode of the New York Times Book Review praised the volume as "an extraordinary book, a transfiguring experience for the reader, and Cheever at his best…"

 Biographer Scott Donaldson offers this measured assessment of the collection:

 Critics as well as his artistic peers were well disposed toward Cheever's work in the spring of 1973.
 They gave The World of Apples a strongly favorable reception, though it is arguable that few of the stories in the book measure up to Cheever's best…only rarely do they achieve the emotional power of "The Enormous Radio" or "Goodbye, My Brother" or "The Country Husband" or '"The Swimmer"."